ArturJMartins/CG_ProjetoRecurso/README.md

  matrix with the method `Matrix4x4.Perspective()`.

 One of the problems of projecting texture is that there are no boundaries to clip the decal to a specific area.
-Explain more here...
+Also the projected textures don't integrate with the scene's lighting and shadows, which makes the decals to appear inconsistent with the surrounding environment.

 ## Overview of the Unity technique implementation